Rational1ty/game-of-life/README.md

 created for you, with the default options, the first time the program is launched.

 Some properties have extra limitations or are disabled when `window=0` (console mode):
+- Currently, the only supported terminal is Windows Command Prompt (`cmd`).
 - `board_width` and `board_height` are limited to the dimensions of the console
   - Maximum console dimensions are typically around 240&times;70
 - `cell_size`, `grid`, and `grid_color` have no effect